G-Two/smoke-x-receiver/README.md

 ## Initial Application Setup

-After the ESP32 is flashed with the application, several items need to be configured and saved to NVRAM:
+After the ESP32 is flashed with the application, several items need to be configured and saved to NVRAM.
+These items will persist after application software updates.

-- WLAN Network
+- WLAN network configuration
-- Smoke X Pairing
+- Smoke X pairing
-- MQTT Setup
+- MQTT configuration

-### WLAN Network
+### WLAN Network Configuration

 The device will default to AP mode if WLAN information has not been configured, or if the connection fails.
 The default AP mode information is: